ForestOfLight/skyoobguide/index.md

 - sensei
 - Saint

 This is the second version of the Sky OOB Guide.
-You can view the original one [here](https://docs.google.com/document/d/1Inh4q4008EtxY2b1PZnKJArfwUiFuxawXJ8lw3KaelM/edit).
+You can view the original [here](https://docs.google.com/document/d/1Inh4q4008EtxY2b1PZnKJArfwUiFuxawXJ8lw3KaelM/edit).